nh-server/switch-guide/docs/extras/updating.md

 **Updating from below Atmosphère 1.0.0**

 If you update from below Atmosphère 1.0.0, there are additional steps to follow.
-You will have to delete the `sept` folder from your microSD, delete `fusee-secondary.bin` from your `atmosphere` folder and update your hekate config file: <a href="/files/emu/hekate_ipl.ini" download>hekate_ipl.ini</a> in the `bootloader` folder.
+You will have to delete the `sept` folder from your microSD, delete `fusee-secondary.bin` from your `atmosphere` folder and update your hekate config file: [hekate_ipl.ini](/files/emu/hekate_ipl.ini){download} in the `bootloader` folder.

 :::